Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 import benchmark
 ```

-But then you have to access its members with: `benchmark.num_warmup`, prefixing the member name with the module name.
+But then you have to access its members with: `benchmark.Benchmark.num_warmup`, prefixing the member name with the module name.
 This is better than using from ... import *, because in this way you loose the info on from which module the function/type is imported.

 For some examples see: ??

 ## 3.6.2 Python modules
 Mojo can access the whole Python ecosystem by importing Python modules.
 Importing and using a Python package in Mojo is very easy.
-Here's an example (from a Jupiter notebook cell) of how to import the NumPy package:
+Here's an example (from a Jupyter notebook cell) of how to import the NumPy package:

 ```mojo
 from python import Python            # 1